I. Understanding Technical Debt for Enterprise Applications

 III.
 Quantifying and triaging your technical debt

-Once you’ve identified the sources of your organization’s technical debt, you’re ready to quantify it.
-McKinsey’s Tech Debt Score (TDS) provides organizations a quick way to measure the cost of tech debt and benchmark it against peers.
+Once you’ve identified the sources of your organization’s technical debt, you’re ready to learn how to measure technical debt and then quantify it.
+McKinsey’s Tech Debt Score (TDS) providing organizations a quick way to measure the cost of tech debt and and benchmark it against peers.
 A Technical Debt Score enables companies to “rapidly understand the scale of their problem, identify what a feasible target state could be, and determine the corresponding economic benefit from an improved TDS,” McKinsey analysts write.

 McKinsey’s score is based on the analysis of tech debt at 220 companies across seven industries, which uncovered significant connections between TDS and business performance.
-Organizations with high scores (i.e. with less technical debt) tended to demonstrate higher revenue growth, while lower TDS performance was associated with lower performance and failed efforts to modernize IT.
+Organizations with high scores (i.e. with less technical debt) tended to demonstrate higher revenue growth, while lower TDS performance was assoicated with failed efforts to modernize IT—and therefore tech debts that tended to grow over time.

 Time to triage